-If you’ve suffered a fall at work and injured yourself, you might be looking at claiming compensation for your suffering.
-This might include compensation for short term injuries like strains and sprains or more serious complications that could have an impact on your family and social life as well your ability to work.
+If you’ve been injured from a fall at your workplace through no fault of your own, you might be eligible to make a fall at work claim for compensation.
+This might be to help you cope with short-term injuries such as strains and sprains or more serious complications that could have an impact on your family and social life as well as your ability to work.

 Table of contents

 - Am I Eligible To Make A Fall At Work Compensation Claim?

 - Examples Of Employer Negligence You Could Claim Compensation For

 - Common Injuries Sustained From Falls At Work

 - How Much Compensation For A Fall At Work Could I Claim?

 - Evidence To Support A Fall At Work Claim

 - Time Limits For Claiming Fall At Work Compensation